NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/FirmwareConfiguration.rst

 To configure the :ref:`firmware <firmware-azure-index>`, complete the following mandatory steps:

-1. Run the following command to print the Azure IoT DPS ID scope to which your devices use during device provisioning:
+1. Run the following command to print the Azure IoT DPS ID scope, which your devices use during device provisioning:

    .. code-block:: bash